Here are some useful guides to help you evaluate information you find on the web:

 Our collection is organized by Library of Congress call numbers.
 If you like to browse, many books and videos about veterinary practice are shelved in the SF call number range.
 Ask a librarian if you need help finding anything.

 If we don't have what you're looking for, you can expand your search to include all libraries in the Minnesota State system or even all libraries in Minnesota.
-You can request items from other libraries through interlibrary loan (ILL).
-You'll receive a notice when the items are ready to pick up here at the DCTC Library.
+You can request books, videos, and articles from other libraries through interlibrary loan (ILL) and we'll e-mail you when the items are ready to pick up here at the DCTC Library.
 Ask a librarian if you have any questions.

 We have online access to the Journal of the American Veterinary Medical Association (JAVMA) from 2000 to the present.